 |United Kingdom||WCAG 2 AA||Equality Act 2010||The GDS Service Manual requires WCAG 2 AA as a starting point for UK government web sites.
 Other UK websites need to comply with the Equality Act and provide equal access, but this doesn't specify technical standards.|

 |USA||Section 508 - 2017 Refresh (incorporates WCAG 2 AA)||Section 508 of Rehabilitation Act||US federal agencies' websites must comply with Section 508 guidelines.
 These were updated in January 2017 and agencies should comply with the revised guidelines by January 18, 2018.|

 † Irony Alert: the European resolution insists web site documents should be clear and simple, but kicks off with 22 paragraphs of incomprehensible bureaucratic text.
 Here’s an example:

 whereas the internet as a part of society is an instrument for society as a whole, so it is fundamental that technologically neutral access to public information is offered for all groups in society…

 The key takeaway from this research: adoption of WCAG 2 is progressing steadily and becoming increasingly important:

-- The governments of Australia, Canada, France, Germany, Hong Kong, India, Italy, Ireland, Israel, Japan, Netherlands, New Zealand, Norway, Spain and the UK have already adopted WCAG 2.
+- The governments of Australia, Canada, France, Germany, Hong Kong, India, Italy, Ireland, Israel, Japan, Netherlands, New Zealand, Norway, Spain, UK and the US have already adopted WCAG 2.